stelcodes/nuzzle/README.md

 - Generate tag index pages from tag information
 - Define all markup in hiccup without ever worrying about converting it to HTML
 - Retrieve all data for any page while creating markup
-- Start dual website/nREPL servers without adding nREPL deps for lightning-fast development feedback
+- Start dual website/nREPL servers without adding nREPL deps for creating incredible development feedback loop
 - Inject a script based on [livejs](https://livejs.com/) with configurable refresh interval to automatically refresh browser view to see content/markup changes in realtime while developing
 - Transform hiccup to do any customization imaginable including statically rendering syntax highlighted code blocks with [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma)